python/cpython/Doc/reference/import.rst

 During import, the module name is looked up in :data:`sys.modules` and if present, the associated value is the module satisfying the import, and the process completes.
-However, if the value is ``None``, then an :exc:`ImportError` is raised.
+However, if the value is ``None``, then an :exc:`ModuleNotFoundError` is raised.
 If the module name is missing, Python will continue searching for the module.

 :data:`sys.modules` is writable.
 Deleting a key may not destroy the